prphntm63/headmaster2/README.md

 * `admin` : View and edit user assigned cohorts, create new cohorts, create and edit students in user assigned cohorts, add touchpoints for user assigned students
 * `user` : View user assigned cohorts, edit students in user assigned cohorts, add touchpoints for user assigned students

+8. Register a new [Github OAuth App](https://github.com/settings/applications/new) to allow authentication on the domain `http://localhost:3000`.
+The callback will be `http://localhost:3000/auth/callback`.

+9. Fill out the relevant parameters in your .env file as per your Github App and other paremeters

-8. Deploy locally using `npm run dev` to start application in [nodemon](https://www.npmjs.com/package/nodemon) or `npm start` to run application using NodeJS.
+9. Deploy locally using `npm run dev` to start application in [nodemon](https://www.npmjs.com/package/nodemon) or `npm start` to run application using NodeJS.

+## Deployment

+Currently Headmaster II may be deployed directly to Heroku by creating a new Heroku project with the `Heroku Postgres` add on attached from the `heroku-deploy` branch.
+You will also need to create a new [Github OAuth App](https://github.com/settings/applications/new) with your deployed domain name.

+See the [instructions here](https://devcenter.heroku.com/articles/git) on how to deploy a Heroku app using the Heroku CLI.

 ## Usage